Back To Search Results

 Toxicity

 Glucocorticoids such as triamcinolone can cause variable neuropsychiatric symptoms to develop.
-Examples of these symptoms include mania, depression, delirium, and psychosis.[19]
+Examples of these symptoms include mania, depression, delirium, and psychosis.[21]
 These symptoms and other cognitive issues resulting from taking triamcinolone can be reversible after discontinuing the medication.
-Researchers have noted an increased risk of suicide in patients on chronic glucocorticoid therapy, so its use warrants caution.
-Cardiovascular effects can also be seen in patients using triamcinolone.
-Premature atherosclerosis, hypertension, fluid retention, and arrhythmias can occur in these patients, especially when prescribing a higher drug dosage.
-Many of these cardiovascular issues are likely to disappear upon discontinuation of triamcinolone.
+An increased risk of suicide in patients on chronic glucocorticoid therapy has been recorded, so triamcinolone use warrants caution.

 Enhancing Healthcare Team Outcomes

-Managing the administration of triamcinolone requires an interprofessional team consisting of a primary care clinician (MD, DO, NP, PA), pharmacist, nurse, and other specialty clinicians such as an allergist or dermatologist.
-An immunologist may also be called upon to evaluate immune system processes affected by the administration of triamcinolone.
-The interprofessional team must instruct patients on the proper technique for applying triamcinolone.
-The healthcare team should be vigilant regarding adverse effects as well as therapeutic outcomes of triamcinolone.
-Nursing can verify patient adherence, answer questions, provide counsel, and monitor for adverse events and treatment effectiveness, informing the clinician of any concerns that may arise.
-Pharmacists should be involved with recommendations regarding dosing and storage.
+The healthcare team should be vigilant regarding adverse effects and therapeutic outcomes of triamcinolone.
+Nursing staff can verify patient adherence, answer questions, provide counsel, and monitor for adverse events and treatment effectiveness, informing the clinician of any concerns.
+Pharmacists should be involved with recommendations regarding dosing and drug storage.
 Additionally, a clinical pharmacologist consult is necessary if the patient is experiencing toxicity symptoms.
 Regular follow-up with the patient is prudent to assess for abnormalities and drug efficacy.

 References